ga4gh/mme-apis/version2/overview.md

 Questions:
-* How to handle un-observed terms?
+* How to handle unobserved terms?
 * Do we have a use case for "ANY"?